New Building Faith Journey

 Requirement of a Growing Church

-Besides not meeting safety codes, the old building did not meet our growing needs.
+Besides the fact of not meeting safety codes, the old building did not meet our growing needs.

 The worship hall was overcrowded and we were short of classrooms for bible classes.
-We were also very restricted in using the building for outreach and community events because of safety issues.
+Because of safety issues, the use of the building for outreach and community events was very much restricted.

 The new building not only meets all the safety codes today, it actually gives us twice as much usable space!
 What’s more, it is also accessible to the elderly and disabled.